 What to Do If You Have Suffered a Work Injury or Illness

 If you are injured in an accident while you are working, or you discover that your illness or condition was caused by your work conditions, there are several steps that you should take:

 - First, you should tell your employer about your work-related injury or accident as soon as you can.
 It is important for you to inform your employer quickly so that the statute of limitations does not expire.
 Your employer must explain the benefits that you might receive within a few weeks.

 - Next, you should seek medical treatment.
 It is important for you to get a medical evaluation from a doctor.
 This can help to determine the types of benefits for which you might be eligible.

 - Finally, you will need to file your claim.
 If your employer denies your claim outright or does not notify you about its status within 21 days, you will need to file your own benefits claim.
-It is best to work with an attorney when you file your claim as the claims process can be complicated.
+It is best to work with a Workers’ Compensation attorney when you file your claim as the claims process can be complicated.

 Contact the Law Offices of Craig L. Cook today

 If you have suffered a work-related injury or illness, it is important for you to talk to the experienced Workers’ Compensation lawyers at the Law Offices of Craig L. Cook as soon as possible.
 To schedule your free consultation, call us at 479-783-8000 or fill out our contact form.